Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2023-03-29-E-Paper-Clock.markdown

 This project is intended to be a low power clock, Suitable to use as a travel clock, and also suitable as a room clock.
-An internet Access Point is needed for proper operation.to acheive this an E-Paper display is used, along with an RPi2040 processor.
+An internet Access Point is needed for proper operation.
+To acheive this an E-Paper display is used, along with an RPi2040 processor.
 The processor only updates the display once per minute, and and otherwise is idle and the processor hibernates.